daullmer/tic-tac-toe/README.md

 ### How to run
-To start the game, run `src/main.asm` in fpgrars.
+To start the game, open src/main.asm in [Rars]().
+Open the Bitmap display, set the pixel unit width and height to 2, the resolution to 512x512 and the Display Base Address to ox1004000 (Heap) and connect to programm.
+To interact with the game, follow the instructions in the Rars Run I/O console.

 ## Files